-The use of cross-memory services is one of the major enhancements to data table services that is included in the SDT facility.
-This enhancement improves the performance of applications that currently use function shipping and makes file sharing feasible for applications that cannot accept the performance overhead of function shipping.
+The use of cross-memory services is one of the major benefits of shared data tables.
+This improves the performance of applications that currently use function shipping and makes file sharing feasible for applications that cannot accept the performance overhead of function shipping.